Samsung Apologizes to South Korean Employee After Year-Long Demonstration

 Seek Help from a Lawyer Today

-If you are a victim of employer retaliation, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are a victim of employer retaliation, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.